visionarylab/music-menubar/README.md

 ### Current state

-Currently this media player is only capable of managing existing youtube playlists and streams.
+Currently this media player is only capable of managing existing YouTube playlists and streams.
 I originally had a spotify controller partly working, but decided to focus on one feature at a time.
-So, until the youtube portion is closer to where I want it to be I'll be shelving the spotify controls.
+So, until the YouTube portion is closer to where I want it to be I'll be shelving the spotify controls.

+I noticed that electron menubar apps don't play nicely with tiling managers (like what I have on my linux machine) and so I have plans to add a TUI variant of this application sometime in the future, so that you can manage/play YouTube playlists through the terminal.
+YouTube is the only service I plan to add here currently, see [spotify-tui](https://github.com/Rigellute/spotify-tui) if you want an awesome terminal way of controlling Spotify.
+This will also be a large inspiration for the development of the YouTube TUI.

 ### Installation